willmcpo/body-scroll-lock/README.md

 const disableBodyScroll = bodyScrollLock.disableBodyScroll;
 const enableBodyScroll = bodyScrollLock.enableBodyScroll;

 // 2.
-Get a target element (such as a modal/lightbox/flyout/nav). const targetElement = document.querySelector("#someElementId");
+Get a target element that you want to persist scrolling for (such as a modal/lightbox/flyout/nav). const targetElement = document.querySelector("#someElementId");